- Due to COVID-19, how can I ensure sites are following safety regulations?

-We are working with partners to inform them all in person opportunities must abide by local, county, and federal COVID-19 public health guidelines.
-As always, continue practicing guidelines that include social distancing measures, wearing masks, washing your hands frequently, and contacting your site supervisor if you feel sick.
+We inform partners to that in person opportunities must abide by local, county, and federal COVID-19 public health guidelines.

-Will there be any new requirements based on COVID-19 for the students on the amount of hours?
+- Will there be any requirements based on COVID-19 for the students on the amount of

 Faculty determine the number of hours, alternate assignments, etc. Please speak to your course faculty for course specifics in regard to hours, assignments, learning outcomes, etc.

-Due to COVID-19 are there any new guidelines that need to be followed?
+- Due to COVID-19 are there any guidelines that need to be followed?

-How do I find an internship opportunity during COVID-19?
+- How do I find a remote internship opportunity?

 An internship that does not require you to be in a specific physical location.
-The duties and task assigned to you can be completed online or from a virtual location.
+The duties and tasks assigned to you can be completed online or from a virtual location.